Table of Contents:

 The recommended hydration strategies

-- Drink warm liquids to soothe a sore throat and loosen congestion.
+- Use warm fluids for coughs: Warm water, herbal tea, or clear broth can soothe a sore throat and may help loosen congestion.

 When should you seek medical attention when you have the three symptoms?